luminescent-recliners/pokemon-board-game/serverRoutes.md

  Request Body: { gameId: number, currentPage: string }

  Description:  Sets the currentPage field in the game with gameId

+1. __/api/games/requestlobbyentry__  PUT

+ Controller: gameController.requestLobbyEntry

+ Request Body: { gameId: number }

+ Description: Returns an object with a requestAccepted property to check if a user is permitted to enter the lobby.
+If the user is accepted, the function also increments a global variable playerCounter[gameId] defined in the game controller.

+1. __/api/games/updatePlayerCounter__  PUT

+ Controller: gameController.updateCurrentPage

+ Request Body: { gameId: number }

+ Description:  Decrements the global variable playerCounter[gameId] if the game exists in the playerCounter object.

 1. __/api/games/currentPage__  GET